ganglix/professional-academic-website/content/authors/admin/_index.md

     url: https://www.usask.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on durability of cement-based materials and concrete infrastructures.
+bio: My research focuses on corrosion and durability of concrete structures.

 # Interests to show in About widget
 interests:
   - Corrosion and Species Transport in Porous Medium
+  - Numerical Simulation and Software
   - Durability of Concrete Structures
-  - Sustainable Cement-Based Materials
-  - Non-destructive Testing
+  - Non-destructive Testing and Sensing
-  - Engineering Software
+  - Sustainable Materials

 # Education to show in About widget
 education: